EB-2 NIW Denials Now Outpace EB-1A: Recent USCIS Trends

 What began as a gradual convergence of denial rates over the last few years has now flipped into a full reversal—NIW petitions are being denied more frequently than EB-1A.

-What’s Driving the Higher EB-2 NIW Denial Rate?
+What’s driving the higher EB-2 NIW denial rate?

 Immigration attorneys and policy analysts cite a number of factors influencing approval and denial rates: